test-party/contrast-color-picker/README.md

 ## Introduction

 Color accessibility is crucial for creating inclusive web applications.
-The **Contrast Color Picker** extends the popular `react-colorful` library by adding color contrast detection functionality.
-This ensures that selected color combinations meet the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) guidelines for color contrast, enhancing the readability and usability of your applications.
+The Contrast Color Picker extends the popular react-colorful library by adding color contrast detection functionality.
+This ensures that selected color combinations meet the WCAG guidelines for color contrast.
+Specifically, we follow a minimum contrast ratio of 4.5:1 to ensure compliance with WCAG AA level standards, enhancing the readability and usability of your applications.

 ## Features